vimeo/VimeoUpload/README.md

     })
 ```

-Once you have a reference to the `UploadDescriptor` you're interested in you can inspect its state directly:
+Once you have a reference to the `OldUploadDescriptor` you're interested in you can inspect its state directly:

 ```Swift
     print(descriptor.state)